Backcountry Fishing

 This rich eco-system also supports an amazing array of birds such as roseate spoonbills, osprey, bald eagles, white and brown pelicans, egrets and herons.
 Keep in mind that birding is best in the winter months.
 You will also find alligators, crocodiles, manatees, dolphin and sea turtles.

+Today, “backcountry” is a term used loosely to mean pretty much any area on the Bay side of the islands.
 The southern boundary of Everglades National Park is only about a mile from the shores of Islamorada.
-The southern third of the park – where we will be fishing - is a wide open bay with shallow basins divided by even shallower banks and many mangrove islands.
+The southern third of the park – where will be fishing when we go to the “backcountry” – is a wide open bay with shallow basins divided by even shallower banks and many mangrove islands.
 Depending on the season and the weather, we may be fishing for tarpon within sight of Islamorada or sight casting to snook and redfish on the flats and mangrove shorelines by the mainland of Florida.